personal email: hdavid.stern @ gmail.com

 David served on the Board of Directors (2000-2003) of the Special Libraries Association, the leading international

 library association of over 9,000 librarians serving specialized populations

 of researchers.
-He is currently the Chair of the Virtual Worlds Advisory Council.
+He has also served as the Chair of the

-David also served as Editor of the journal Science and Technology Libraries
+David served as Editor of the journal Science and Technology Libraries

 from 2005-2007.
 His research involves electronic retrieval and transmission of